-• Fill out an advance directive form in which you give someone (called your "health care agent") the legal authority to make healthcare decisions for you if your healthcare provider determines you have become unable to make or communicate healthcare decisions for yourself.

-If you want to use an "advance directive" to give your instructions, here is what to do:
+Fill out a health care proxy form in which you give someone (called your "health care agent") the legal authority to make healthcare decisions for you if your healthcare provider determines you have become unable to make or communicate healthcare decisions for yourself.
+If you want to use a health care proxy to give your instructions, here is what to do:

 - Get the form.
-You can contact Member Services to ask for a form that is provided by the New England Healthy Living Collective.
-You can also download a copy of the form from the Honoring Choices website (www.honoringcoicesmass.com/new-england-healthy-living-collective). - Fill it out and sign it.
+You can contact Member Services to ask for a form that is provided by Honoring Choices Massachusetts.
+You can also download a copy of the form from the Honoring Choices Massachusetts website (www.honoringcoicesmass.com). - Fill it out and sign it.
 Regardless of where you get this form, keep in mind that it is a legal document. - Give copies to appropriate people.
-A copy of your advance directive is as valid as the original.
+A copy of your health care proxy is as valid as the original.
 You should give a copy of the form to your healthcare provider and to your health care agents.
 You may want to give copies to close friends or family members.
 Keep a copy at home.

-If you know ahead of time that you are going to be hospitalized, and you have signed an advance directive, take a copy with you to the hospital.
+If you know ahead of time that you are going to be hospitalized, and you have signed a health care proxy, take a copy with you to the hospital.